Matthew King (Emmerdale): Storylines

-In the run-up to the ill-fated wedding, the Kings lost everything - thanks to their debts.
-When the lawyers told Carl about Donald's involvement, he believed that Anna would make secret deal to profit from the family's bankruptcy and later suspect Matthew of conspiring with her - as the pair were set to get married together.
-Just as Matthew and Anna were about to get married, Carl disrupted the ceremony to expose their secret before going on to reveal Matthew's role in Donald's death - prompting a shocked Anna to run away.
+In the run-up to the ill-fated wedding, the Kings lost everything, thanks to their debts.
+When the lawyers told Carl about Donald's involvement, he believed that Anna would make secret deal to profit from the family's bankruptcy and later suspect Matthew of conspiring with her, as the pair were set to get married together.
+Just as Matthew and Anna were about to get married, Carl disrupted the ceremony to expose their secret before going on to reveal Matthew's role in Donald's death, prompting a shocked Anna to run away.
 As Matthew struggled to come to terms of Carl's actions, reminding his younger brother of his relationship with Barraclough, they ended up having a vicious fight after Matthew punched Carl over the latter's constant taunting over Anna; their brawl nearly led to Carl killing Matthew until he backed down, and Matthew disowned Carl after punching him again.
 Afterwards, Jimmy confronted Matthew and demanded an explanation.
 Matthew disclosed the events of Donald's death and tried to reassure Jimmy that he never meant to hurt him, but Jimmy was unconvinced and told Matthew that Donald would still be alive if it wasn't for him.
-Matthew retaliated by recalling how their father would still be alive if it wasn't for Carl, blaming their younger brother for everything that has happened to them since Tom's death.
-A vengeful Matthew resorted to get even on Carl and set off to confront him, leading Jimmy to try and restrain him; however, Matthew escaped and took a van to confront Carl - who in the meantime was walking up the Home Farm driveway when Anna confronted him over the circumstances behind her father's death.
-As Anna kept pestering Carl for answers, Matthew appeared and drove straight at Carl in an attempt to kill him - only to end up swerving upon seeing Anna next to him; Matthew barely missed hitting Anna or Carl, but ended up crashing into a wall and was catapulted through the windscreen.
-Anna rushed over to Matthew as he laid dying, while Jimmy rushed into the scene and called an ambulance using Kate's phone - all the while a shocked Carl watched on.
-Unfortunately, it was too late as Matthew - succumbed to his injury and dies in Anna's arms.
+Matthew retaliated by recalling how their father would still be alive if it hadn't been for Carl, blaming their younger brother for everything that has happened to them since Tom's death.
+A vengeful Matthew resorted to get even on Carl and set off to confront him, leading Jimmy to try and restrain him; however, Matthew escaped and took a van to confront Carl, who, in the meantime, was walking up the Home Farm driveway when Anna confronted him over the circumstances behind her father's death.
+As Anna kept pestering Carl for answers, Matthew appeared and drove straight at Carl in an attempt to kill him, only to end up swerving upon seeing Anna next to him; Matthew barely missed hitting Anna or Carl, but ended up crashing into a wall and was catapulted through the windscreen.
+Anna rushed over to Matthew as he laid dying, while Jimmy rushed into the scene and called an ambulance using Katie's phone; all the while, a shocked Carl watched on.
+Unfortunately, it was too late as Matthew succumbed to his injury and died in Anna's arms.
 Tragically, Carl did not have the chance to make up with Matthew: a sad end to their brotherly bonds.